ascjones/devomato.com/blog/posts/getting-good.md

 - __Javascript__ (my level: _intermediate_): build a 'real time' web app with full stack javascript (node.js on server)
 - __Python__ (my level: _beginner_): written a few small scripts with it already, but learn the language properly: build a web app.
 - __Go__ (my level: _complete beginner_): cool systems langauge from Google: learn the fundamentals, build something interesting (and fast!)
 - __C#__ (my level: _advanced_): this has been my primary professional language for my 10 year career.
 Still lots to learn though!
-Create or contribute to an OSS project.
+Create or contribute to an OSS project. <!-- excerpt -->

 ### How stuff works